MoseleyBioinformaticsLab/pdb_eda/doc/guide.rst

 The :mod:`pdb_eda` package currently provides facilities that can:
     * Parse .ccp4 format file into their object representation.
-    * Parse .pdb format file to get information that complimentary to the Bio.PDB module in BioPython_ package.
+    * Parse .pdb format file to get information that is complimentary to the Bio.PDB module in BioPython_ package.
-    * Analyze the electron density maps on atom/residue/chain level and interpret the electron densities in terms of number of electrons.
+    * Analyze the electron density maps at the atom/residue/chain level and interpret the electron densities in terms of number of electrons.